Evidence of dynamical dark energy in a non-flat universe: current and future observations: Summary and Conclusions

 \section{Summary and Conclusions}

 The possibility of a non-zero curvature of the universe indicated by the recent observations \cite{Aghanim:2018eyx,Handley:2019tkm,DiValentino:2019qzk,DiValentino:2020hov,Efstathiou:2020wem} has been one of the central themes of modern cosmology at present moment and this is the main concern of this article.
-The inclusion of the curvature parameter in the analysis of dark energy and modified gravity models undoubtedly provides the complete description of a cosmological model.
-As the sensitivity of the astronomical data is growing with time, thus, there is no reason to exclude the curvature parameter from the analyses and the best way is to allow the observational data to decide the fate of the curvature.
-In the present article we have considered some generalized dark energy parametrizations motivated from the PADE parametrization, labeled in this work as PADE-I, SPADE-I and PADE-II which were studied in Ref.~\cite{Rezaei:2017yyj} but in a curvature free universe.
+The inclusion of the curvature parameter in the analysis of DE and modified gravity models is a natural assumption and it provides a complete description of the underlying cosmological model.
+As the sensitivity of the astronomical data is growing with time, therefore, the best way is to allow the curvature parameter into the analyses of the cosmological models and allow the observational data to decide its fate.
+In the present article we have considered some generalized DE parametrizations motivated from the PADE parametrization, labeled in this work as PADE-I, SPADE-I and PADE-II which were studied in Ref.~\cite{Rezaei:2017yyj} but in a curvature free universe.
 We initially constrained the underlying scenarios using the combined datasets from current cosmological probes, namely, SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB and then we have included the 1000 mock GWSS luminosity distance measurements from the Einstein Telescope with these combined probes, (i.e. SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB).
-The observational constraints on various model parameters of the proposed parametrizations are shown in Tables~\ref{tab:best} and \ref{tab:best-GW}.
-From the combined probes SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB, even though we do not find any strong evidence of the curvature of our universe within the proposed parametrizations since due to the large error bars in $\Omega_{k0}$, $\Omega_{k0} = 0$ is allowed within 68\% CL by the combined datasets, however, looking at the mean values of $\Omega_{k0}$, the tendency of the closed or open universes in different scenarios cannot be readily excluded from the picture.
-The large error bars appearing in $\Omega_{k0}$ might be a result of the insufficient constraining power of the present datasets employed in this work.
-Additionally, for both PADE-I and PADE-II, we find evidences of $(w_1, w_2) \neq (0, 0)$ at more than 99\% CL (see Figs. \ref{fig:padeI}, and \ref{fig:padeII}) for both the combined datasets while for SPADE-I, although for SN+BAO+BBN+$H(z)$, we find an evidence of $w_2 \neq 0$ at more than 68\% CL, but in presence of CMB (i.e. for the combined dataset SN+BAO+BBN+$H(z)$+CMB), this evidence goes away.
-Thus, for both PADE-I and PADE-II, the evidence of dynamical dark energy, as a possible source of the current cosmological tensions as argued in Ref. \cite{Zhao:2017cud} is strongly supported at many standard deviations.
-This is a very interesting result of this work which clearly shows the presence of curvature makes the dynamical nature stronger than in the curvature-free universe \cite{Rezaei:2017yyj}.
+The results on various model parameters of the proposed parametrizations are shown in The results are shown in Tables~\ref{tab:best}, \ref{tab:flat1}, \ref{table-H0}, \ref{tab:best-GW}, \ref{tab:flat-GW}.
+From the combined probes SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB, we do not find any evidence of the curvature of our universe within the proposed parametrizations.
+This result is in agreement with the earlier reports \cite{Efstathiou:2019mdh,Efstathiou:2020wem} where Planck in combination with some external probe, e.g. baryon acoustic oscillations prefers a flat universe.
+Concerning the dark energy properties, for both PADE-I and PADE-II, we find evidences of $(w_1, w_2) \neq (0, 0)$ at more than 99\% CL (see Figs. \ref{fig:padeI}, and \ref{fig:padeII}) for both the combined datasets, while for SPADE-I, although for SN+BAO+BBN+$H(z)$, we find an evidence of $w_2 \neq 0$ at more than 68\% CL, but in presence of CMB (i.e. for the combined dataset SN+BAO+BBN+$H(z)$+CMB), this evidence goes away.
+Thus, for both PADE-I and PADE-II, the evidence of dynamical DE, as a possible source of the current cosmological tensions as argued in Refs. \cite{Sola:2016jky,Zhao:2017cud,Zhang:2019jsu} is strongly supported at many standard deviations.